Semi-Blind Joint Channel and Symbol Estimation for Beyond Diagonal Reconfigurable Surfaces: INTRODUCTION

-The main contributions of this work can be summarized as follows. \begin{itemize} \item We propose a data-driven channel estimation approach for \ac{BD-RIS}, where the separate estimates of the involved channel matrices are obtained without pilot sequences by exploiting a tensor algebraic signal structure based on a PARATUCK-(2,4) decomposition. \item By exploiting two different tensor reshapings of the received signal, we derive two semi-blind receivers.
+The main contributions of this work are as follows. \begin{itemize} \item We propose a data-driven channel estimation approach for \ac{BD-RIS}, where separate estimates of the involved channel matrices are obtained without pilot sequences by exploiting a tensor algebraic signal structure based on a PARATUCK-(2,4) decomposition. \item By exploiting two different tensor reshapings of the received signal, we derive two semi-blind receivers.
 We first formulate a two-stage receiver that yields estimates of the two channel matrices and the symbol matrix in two consecutive stages by recasting the received signal as a structured PARAFAC model.
-Then, a second receiver is derived that solves the problem of channel and symbol estimation iteratively in a single stage by resorting to a fourth-order TUCKER modeling. \item We study the identifiability conditions for the joint channel and symbol estimation, considering the two proposed receivers.
+Then, a second receiver is derived that iteratively solves the problems of channel and symbol estimation in a single stage by resorting to fourth-order TUCKER modeling. \item We study the identifiability conditions for the joint channel and symbol estimation, considering the two proposed receivers.
 We also discuss the design of the \ac{BD-RIS} scattering matrix and the computational complexity of the proposed methods.
 Our study sheds light on the trade-offs between the two proposed receivers, accounting for both complexity and performance. \item Extensive numerical results are provided to evaluate the performance of the proposed semi-blind receivers.
-Our results show that both algorithms present a good performance.
-The TUCKER receiver is more efficient than the PAKRON receiver.
-However, it is more computationally complex.
-Additionally, we compare our proposed method with the pilot-assisted method, achieving better performance than traditional \ac{LS} and worse than other tensor methods in composite channel estimation.
-However, our method is semi-blind, which improves the spectral efficiency compared to both competitor methods. \end{itemize}
+Our results show that both algorithms perform well, although the TUCKER receiver is more efficient than PAKRON\footnote{This acronym is a combination of PARAFAC and the Kronecker receiver} while being computationally more complex.
+Additionally, we compare our proposed method with the pilot-assisted method, which performs better than traditional LS and worse than other tensor methods for composite channel estimation.
+However, our method is semi-blind, which improves spectral efficiency compared with both competing methods. \end{itemize}